 For more information on the APVMA’s consultation on the improved access to agvet chemicals initiative, including the permits to labels project, please contact the APVMA.

-The department has developed an assistance grants programme to help with the generation of sufficient data to support applications to the APVMA for agvet chemical uses identified as a priority by the collaborative forum.
+The department developed an assistance grants programme to generate of sufficient data to support applications to the APVMA for agvet chemical uses identified as a priority by the collaborative forum.

 The Assistance Grants – Improved Access to Industry Priority Uses of Agvet Chemicals grants programme will provide short term relief to producers while longer-term solutions are developed and implemented through broader reforms.

 Up to $1.7 million was available in Round 1 (2015-16).
 Up to $2.44 million was available in Round 2

 (2016-17).
 100 projects were funded in both rounds.

 A third funding round opened on 1 August 2017 until 2pm (AEST) 31 October 2017.
 Successful grant recipients are expected to be announced early in 2018.